 None of the four CPs currently associated with the LLP licenses that could be modified under Alternative 2 participated in Federal limited access or CDQ Pacific cod pot gear fisheries during the analyzed period.
+Note that this is not a statement that none of these LLP licenses were utilized in the fishery during the period (see Figure 3-5) - this statement is specific to the vessels presently named on the licenses.
 Two of the four CPs show exclusively crab revenues; one of those vessels has been consistently active while the other has not landed crab or shown other revenue since 2006.